Andreas-Svensson/statistics/project/report.md

 2. Look at bivariate correlation between width and length of petals and sepals respectively.

-3. Determine significance by looking at p-values.
+3. Determine significance of correlation by looking at r and p-values.

-4. Evaluate whether sufficiently significant correlation can be proven for a linear regression model to be used.

-5. Use linear regression model for point prediction.
+4. Use linear regression model for point prediction if significant correlation was found.

 <br>